 Essential reading: Connected hats – niche or novelty

-First generation sensors are attached to apparel and this is the approach currently taken by major sportswear brands such as Adidas and Under Armour.
-Second generation products embed the sensor in the garment itself as demonstrated by products from Ralph Lauren.
-In third generation the garment will be the sensor.
+Current generation sensors are either attached to apparel or embeded in the garment itself as demonstrated by products from Ralph Lauren.
+In the next generation the garment will be the sensor.

 Its safe to say, we can look forward to a not too distant future when having smart clothes in your wardrobe becomes the norm.
 And when this happens, it will make wrist worn fitness trackers obsolete.
 And to the delight of Swiss watch makers, it will also render watches back into fashion items.

 The 20 gram Athos Core collects and analyzes data from the Athos line of clothing which is embedded with micro-EMG sensors.
 And this is what makes this product unique.
 Athos gear can collect and evaluate electrical activity produced by your muscles to show how hard they are working.